-Therefore, the defense attorney would try to show the prosecution that this evidence is too insufficient or unreliable to sustain a conviction.
+Therefore, the defense attorney would try to show the prosecution that this evidence is too weak to sustain a conviction.

 It is not uncommon for drug dealers to hire unwitting people to transport drugs without their knowledge.
 As long as these people do not realize they are transporting drugs, they are not guilty of trafficking.

 Example: Philip hires an Uber to courier over a wrapped birthday present to Bill.
 The Uber driver has no idea the present contains 100 grams of Ecstasy.
 Therefore, the driver is committing no crime.